mostrovski/employee-polls/README.md

 # Employee Polls

-## A demo React & Redux project.
+## A demo React project showcasing work with the global state managed by Redux.

 ### Minimum requirements

 #### UI:

 ##### User
-- The application allows the user to log out and log back in.
-The user should be logged in to submit new polling questions, vote, and view the leaderboard;
+- The application allows the user to log out and log back in;
+- The user should be logged in to submit new polling questions, vote, and view the leaderboard;
 - Once the user logs in, the home page is shown;
 - The name of the logged in user is visible on the page;
 ##### Home page